seandstewart/typical/docs/usage/types.md

 ### Generic Unions

-While you're *highly encouraged* to make use of [Tagged Unions](#tagged-unions) for your polymorphic types, typical can generate a deserilization protocol for generic unions as well.
+While you're *highly encouraged* to make use of [Tagged Unions](#tagged-unions) for your polymorphic types, typical can generate a deserializer for generic unions as well.
 This is intended for use when it's simply not possible to define a discriminator for your union.

 !!! info ""